Have a Question About the BreachLock Cloud Platform? Enter it below.

 Self v.
 Validated Assessment

 An organization may choose to perform a self-assessment of its HITRUST implementation against the requirements applicable in myCSF tool.
 In cases of self-assessment, HITRUST performs a limited validation of self-assessment results.
-An organization can derive good value when an assessor possesses appropriate skills and expertise, and he is not biased towards the organization.
+An organization can derive good value when an assessor possesses appropriate skills and expertise and is not biased towards the organization.
 Scoring perfectly during self-assessment is inevitably an unethical practice.

 On the other hand, a validated assessment is performed by a firm that has been identified as such by the HITRUST Alliance.
 To get certified with HITRUST, an independent assessment performed by an independent auditor belonging to a HITRUST assessor firm is mandatory.